lalitaalaalitah/Scrape_IndianCulture.Gov.In_Release/README.md

 ## Info

 A website by Government of India contains many Rarebooks, Manuscripts and eBooks, etc.

 This script is created to collect those books.

+Rarebooks are more than 700 GB.
+Manuscripts are more than 130 GB. eBooks size is not known.

+This script is created for practising python.
+Please, don't abuse the website.
+Use this script to download only needed items.

 ## How to Use